zuplo/docs/docs/articles/going-live.md

 ## Rollback Happens

-For large, hot-swap deployments where you already have a high volume of API traffic that you will be switching to move through Zuplo it is difficult for teams to have a perfect test setup that models every shape of request.
+For large, hot-swap deployments where you already have a high volume of API traffic that you will be switching to move through Zuplo it's difficult for teams to have a perfect test setup that models every shape of request.
 This means that, on occasion, you might see a spike in errors after going live that could be due to a bug (often in custom policies or handlers) that weren't triggered in your test environment.

-For this reason, it is important to have an effective and easy rollback strategy in place.
+For this reason, it's important to have an effective and easy rollback strategy in place.
 This is often easy to accomplish and most customers use a simple Virtual IP (VIP) swap that allows an easy configuration change.
 For instance, you could keep the DNS entry for your API pointing to your existing infrastructure and then use a VIP swap to switch traffic over to Zuplo.
 This allows you to quickly rollback by simply reverting the VIP swap.

 This is adequate for most situations.
-It is possible to also perform flighting (sometimes referred to as canary testing, or gradual rollouts), using a traffic router to slowly shift the % of traffic going through your existing path over to Zuplo.
+It's possible to also perform flighting (sometimes referred to as canary testing, or gradual rollouts), using a traffic router to slowly shift the % of traffic going through your existing path over to Zuplo.
 How to shift traffic could be based on several factors including IP